IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

 Parameters
 ----------

+  name (True, str, None)
+    (Required for new resource) A name for the service instance

   space_guid (True, str, None)
     (Required for new resource) The guid of the space in which the instance will be created

+  service_keys (False, list, None)
+    The service keys asociated with the service instance

+  parameters (False, dict, None)
+    Arbitrary parameters to pass along to the service broker.
+Must be a JSON object

+  plan (True, str, None)
+    (Required for new resource) The plan type of the service

+  tags (False, list, None)
+    None

   service (True, str, None)
     (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc

-  tags (False, list, None)
+  credentials (False, dict, None)
-    None
+    The service broker-provided credentials to use this service.

-  plan (True, str, None)
+  service_plan_guid (False, str, None)
-    (Required for new resource) The plan type of the service
+    The uniquie identifier of the service offering plan type

   wait_time_minutes (False, int, 10)
     Define timeout to wait for the service instances to succeeded/deleted etc.

-  name (True, str, None)
-    (Required for new resource) A name for the service instance

-  parameters (False, dict, None)
-    Arbitrary parameters to pass along to the service broker.
-Must be a JSON object

   id (False, str, None)